top of page

-This elaborate and synchronized military parade is a symbol of the longstanding rivalry and yet shared cultural heritage between the two nations.
-The juxtaposition of the serene and spiritual Golden Temple with the dynamic and charged atmosphere of the Pakistani border creates a unique contrast that reflects the complex history and relationship between India and Pakistan.
+The contrast between the peaceful, spiritual Golden Temple and the lively, intense atmosphere of the Pakistani border highlights the history and relationship between India and Pakistan.
 Despite the political tensions, these two sites stand as reminders of the shared cultural roots and the need for peace and understanding in the region.

 Darbar Sahib, also called the Golden Temple, is among the ancient religious locations for Indian Sikhs.

 The roof of the temple, crafted from pure gold, stands as a testament to the opulence and grandeur of the architectural marvel.
-Its facade reflects the sun's rays, casting a radiant glow that captivates all who behold it.
-The details of the gold leaf work, meticulously applied by skilled artisans, showcase the craftsmanship of a bygone era.
+The sun's rays are reflected by its facade, creating a radiant glow that captivates everyone who sees it.

 Upon my arrival at the Golden Temple in the afternoon, I joined other visitors for lunch.
 I remained at the temple until nightfall to witness its nighttime appearance.